How Long Will It Take to Get My Order? A Note on USPS Delays

 The whole KMM & Co. team is in the studio (and following CDC guidelines on COVID-19).
-We're doing everything we can to get packages on their way quickly – handing them over to the USPS the same day they're shipped, paying for Priority Mail instead of a slower method like First Class – and we're tracking shipping delays so that we know exactly what's happening with our packages.
+We're doing everything we can to get packages on their way quickly – handing them over to the USPS the same day they're shipped, paying extra for Priority Mail instead of a slower method like First Class – and we're tracking shipping delays so that we know exactly what's happening with our packages.

 Will my package be delayed?

 The USPS is experiencing delays almost everywhere right now.
 Our mail carrier has told us that many post offices are still behind thanks to the huge quantities of mail shipped over the holidays.
 We always ship totes by Priority Mail, which is *supposed* to take about three business days to arrive.
 But some packages are taking a lot longer than that.
 They seem to be sitting at USPS facilities longer, or sometimes remaining "in transit" between facilities for a longer period of time than usual.

 The good news is that you can always reach out to us (email@example.com) if you have questions about your order or shipment.
 The bad news is that the only information we have on the location or delivery date for a specific package is the same tracking information that you're probably watching (and, if you're like us, checking multiple times a day)!

 All of our totes and accessories are handmade and made to order.
 Typically, the waiting is almost over once your items are made and your order is shipped.
 We're not happy that the USPS is adding more waiting to that timeline, testing everybody's patience, and we don't take that lightly.

 Why don't you switch to UPS or Fed-Ex?